WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 • Alabaster is WARMER (more cream-yellow) than White Dove.

-• Both can be too warm for many of the popular white quartz countertops (marble-look).
+• Both can be too warm for many popular white quartz countertops (marble-look).

 A Gorgeous Home Makeover with Sherwin Williams Alabaster

 White Dove…all the way.
-Sure, Alabaster wins MOST of the time when it comes to granite and laminate countertops from the early 2000s, but OVERALL, the more subtle warmth of White Dove makes it an easy choice.
-Remember, this is my PERSONAL opinion – you and your home might feel otherwise!
+Sure, Alabaster wins most of the time regarding granite and laminate countertops from the early 2000s, but overall, the more subtle warmth of White Dove makes it an easy choice.
+Remember, this is my personal opinion—you and your home might feel otherwise!

 Alabaster PHOTOS & review: FULL Paint Color Review of Sherwin Williams Alabaster